Freeride Mekka Skicircus

 FREERIDE WORLD TOUR

-From 9th to 15th March 2018, Fieberbrunn is once again centre of the freeriding scene and the only venue in Austria and Germany for the freeriding top-class “Freeride World Tour”.
+From 22nd to 28th February 2019, Fieberbrunn is once again centre of the freeriding scene and the only venue in Austria and Germany for the freeriding top-class “Freeride World Tour”.
 Spectators can watch the event from the Lärchfilzkogel (1,645 m) on the opposite side as the athletes head down 620 vertical metres from the Wildseeloder (2,119 m) on slopes of gradients as steep as 70°.
 For the competition, a spectators’ stand will be made from snow, like an ancient amphitheatre, and there will be a great support programme for the event.
-Scheduled contest day: 10th March 2018

 - “Buddy system”: never enter off-piste terrain alone.